railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 .. tip:: Managing Users through LDAP

-	With the :mod:`users_ldap` module, user accounts can be managed through an LDAP directory that can be made common to various different company resources.
+	With the :mod:`auth_ldap` module, user accounts can be managed through an LDAP directory that can be made common to various different company resources.

 	Connection parameters for the LDAP directory are then registered with the company definition.